NateSkiles/MyThai-Code-Summary/readme.md

 *Back to [Top](https://github.com/NateSkiles/Python-Live-Project-Code-Summary#python-live-project)*

 ## API
-I also implemented a search feature for using the Yelp Fusion API to return a JSON response with based off the user's search.
+I also implemented a search feature for using the Yelp Fusion API to return a JSON response based on the user's search.
 To accomplish, this I first created another form to get a search term from the user.

 *forms.py*